ibexa/documentation-user/docs/personalization/integrate_scenario_results.md

 ---
-description: You can display recommendation results in your Pages using the Personalized block.
+description: Use the Personalized block to display recommendation results in your pages.
 edition: experience
 ---